fbaligand/kibana-enhanced-table/README.md

   - Ability to reference a column by its label (ex: `col['Sum of duration'] / col['Count']`)
   - Ability to reference a column total (ex: `col['Sales by month'] / total['Sales by month']`)
   - Ability to define/reference arrays, do variable assignment and define custom functions in expressions
+  - Ability to compute column total using formula
   - Support for numeric pretty format using [Numeral.js](http://numeraljs.com/#format) (ex: `0,0.00`)
   - Support for date pretty format using [Moment.js](http://momentjs.com/docs/#/displaying/format/) (ex: `YYYY-MM-DD`)
   - Support for column alignment (ex: `left`, `right`)